edbutler/papika-telemetry/server/README.md

 `DEBUG`                   | boolean, enable/disable debug mode.
 Should be `False` for production.
 `SQLALCHEMY_DATABASE_URI` | The URI for the postgres database, e.g., 'postgresql:///logging'
 `PORT`                    | the port number on which to serve.
-`SERVER`                  | Either `'production'` or `'deveopment'`.
+`SERVER`                  | Either `'production'` or `'development'`.
 Production uses the Tornado web server; development uses the built-in Flask web server.
 `SSL_KEY`                 | Path to the SSL key.
 Will use HTTP is not set, HTTPS if set.
 Only works for production server.
 `SSL_CRT`                 | Path tot he SSL certificate.
 Must be set if `SSL_KEY` is set.